Citizen journalism: Legal repercussions

 Edward Greenberg, a New York City litigator, notes higher vulnerability of unprofessional journalists in court compared to the professional ones:

 The view stated above does not mean that professional journalists are fully protected by shield laws.
 In the 1972 Branzburg v.
 Hayes case the Supreme Court of the United States invalidated the use of the First Amendment as a defense for reporters summoned to testify before a grand jury.
 In 2005, the reporter's privilege of Judith Miller and Matthew Cooper was rejected by the appellate court.

 Possible future

 Citizen journalism increased during the last decade of the twentieth century and into the twenty-first century, associated with the creation of the internet which introduced new ways in communicating and engaging news.
 In 2004 Leonard Witt wrote in the National Civic Review, "the voices of a range of citizens are being heard loud and clear on the Internet, mostly through Weblogs."
 Due to this shift in technology, individuals were able to access more news than previously and at a much faster rate.
 This larger quantity also made it so there was a larger variety of sources which people were able to consume media and news.

+Citizen journalism has proven itself to be an effective form of current event coverage and can possibly signify a shift in modern media.
+Citizen journalism has been expanding in different varieties of modern media which include, international news, more democratic journalism, mainstream media, and the importance for mass media outlets.
+Citizen journalism is now one of the main contributors of mainstream news and consistently feeding in information that even traditional journalist can't grasp their hands on.
+This could eventually lead to citizen journalism to become one of the main sources for news everywhere as the internet and constant information being provided by citizen journalist are key factors contributing to citizen journalism increasing.

 Natalie Fenton discusses the role of citizen journalism within the digital age and has three characteristics associated with the topic: speed and space, multiplicity and poly-centrality, and interactivity and participation.